Mustafamegahed20/Stroke-Classifcation/README.md

 # Stroke-classification-Final-DL-Project

 The goal of this projetc is to classify the blood clot origins in ischemic stroke.
-Using whole slide digital pathology images, you'll build a model that differentiates between the two major acute ischemic stroke (AIS) etiology subtypes: cardiac and large artery atherosclerosis.
+Using whole slide digital pathology images, i build a model that differentiates between the two major acute ischemic stroke (AIS) etiology subtypes: cardiac and large artery atherosclerosis.

-Your work will enable healthcare providers to better identify the origins of blood clots in deadly strokes, making it easier for physicians to prescribe the best post-stroke therapeutic management and reducing the likelihood of a second stroke.
+My work will enable healthcare providers to better identify the origins of blood clots in deadly strokes, making it easier for physicians to prescribe the best post-stroke therapeutic management and reducing the likelihood of a second stroke.

 ## Context
 Stroke remains the second-leading cause of death worldwide.
 Each year in the United States, over 700,000 individuals experience an ischemic stroke caused by a blood clot blocking an artery to the brain.
 A second stroke (23% of total events are recurrent) worsens the chances of the patient’s survival.
 However, subsequent strokes may be mitigated if physicians can determine stroke etiology, which influences the therapeutic management following stroke events.